Former Michigan Gov. William Milliken dies at age 97

 TRAVERSE CITY, Mich. - Michigan's longest-serving governor, William G. Milliken, has died at the age of 97.

-A family spokesman, Jack Lessenberry, says Milliken died Friday at his home in Traverse City.
+A family spokesman, Jack Lessenberry, said Milliken died Friday at his home in Traverse City, according to the Associated Press.

 In 1942 Milliken enlisted and wound up in the Army Air Corps.
 He flew 50 dangerous missions as a waist gunner over Europe.
 He was wounded and once had to bail out over Italy and survived two crash landings.